EYFS at GRDS

 Early Years Foundation Stage

 GEMS Royal Dubai school is an outstanding school with an experienced team of Early Years Practitioners.
 We are a passionate and dedicated team who take pride in delivering an enhanced version of the Early Years Foundation Stage (EYFS) Curriculum framework combining it with our core values and the HPL Values, Attitudes and Attributes and the Advanced Cognitive Performance Characteristics.
 We specifically plan and adapt our teaching through inquiry based thinking, using the child’s voice as the starting point for all of our focus activities and provision which have cross curricular links and real-life learning opportunities.

 WELCOME TO FOUNDATION STAGE!

 Our Foundation Stage provides an inspiring and engaging environment, where every child is valued and made to feel safe and secure in their surroundings.
-We are a family feel school with children at the heart of everything we do, ensuring there is a good balance between child initiated activities and adult directed activities that enable children to reach their full potential socially, emotionally and academically with confidence.
+We are a family feel school with children at the heart of everything we do, ensuring there is a strong balance between child initiated activities and adult directed activities that enable children to reach their full potential socially, emotionally and academically with confidence.
 We understand the importance of working together with the whole family, building positive and supportive relationships always motivated by our school vision of Achieving Excellence Together.

 Foundation Stage Overview

 Our child centred approach allows us to focus on children’s individual needs, specifically targeting development areas and providing continuous next steps to support best progress.
 Our Early Years Practitioners have great relationships with the ACe department who support us with meeting the needs of all our children.
 We also adopt some of our whole school approaches, they include: Talk 4 Writing and Read Write Inc phonics, which are embedded in the early years and supports transition into the primary phase.
 Although Arabic is not compulsory within FS we do provide an Arabic experience within the early years timetable which involves songs, stories and initial vocabulary, preparing the children for Key Stage 1.

 In the EYFS framework there are seven areas of learning and development are broken into seven areas.
 There are three prime areas which are particularly important for developing children’s enthusiasm for lifelong learning: